BitcoinExchangeFH/BitcoinExchangeFH/README.md

 # BitcoinExchangeFH - Bitcoin exchange market data feed handler (OkCoin, Bitfinex, BitMEX and BTCC)

 BitcoinExchangeFH is a slim application to record the price depth and trades in various exchanges.
-A quick setup and record the tick data in database now!
+You can set it up quickly and record the all the exchange data in a few minutes!

 Users can